Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Unarmed Damage | 0 |

 ## Battlemage
 The Battlemage is fierce and dangerous, relying purely on magic to turn the tide in battle.
-The Battlemage alternates between Arcane Missiles and Fire Bolt, or even Fireball if the situation calls for it.
+The Battlemage alternates between Arcane Missile and Fire Bolt, or even Fireball if the situation calls for it.
 Alternatively, the Battlemage can use Exhaust to cause a foe to collapse, use Mind Control to gain an unlikely ally, use Heal to restore the party back to full health, or use Translation to get everyone out of a dangerous situation.

 | Attribute | Value | Modifier |
 | :---: | :---: | :---: |